Runnels County School Menus

 Ballinger Secondary Breakfast

-Friday: Savory breakfast on a stick, fresh apple, orange, juice, syrup cup, assorted low sugar cereals.
+Friday: Scrambled eggs w/cheese & buttery toast, fresh apple, orange juice, assorted low sugar cereals.

-Monday: Sausage morning roll, fresh apple, orange juice, syrup cup, assorted low sugar cereals.
+Monday: Blueberry muffin w/string cheese, fresh apple, apple juice, fresh sliced oranges, syrup cup, assorted low sugar cereals.

-Tuesday: Honey glazed chicken biscuit sandwich, apple juice, fresh sliced oranges, low sugar cereals.
+Tuesday: Glazed cinnamon rolls, fresh apple, fresh sliced orange, orange juice, assorted low sugar cereals.

-Wednesday: Breakfast sausage gravy pizza, fresh apple, orange juice, low sugar cereals.
+Wednesday: Whole grain egg & sausage breakfast taco, homemade salsa, fresh apple, apple juice, fresh sliced oranges, assorted low sugar cereals.

-Thursday: Cheesy egg & ham burrito, homemade salsa, apple juice, fresh sliced oranges, low sugar cereals.
+Thursday: Sausage biscuit sandwich, fresh apple, fresh sliced orange, orange juice, assorted low sugar cereals

 • Milk: 1% low fat white milk, fat free chocolate milk.